aws-samples/serverless-account-signup-service/README.md

 }
 ```

-The good thing about above json is not only that it has results from an operation but also that the incoming payload is in tact for downstream business logic consumption.
+The good thing about above json is not only that it has results from an operation but also that the incoming payload is intact for downstream business logic consumption.

 This pattern ensures that the previous state keeps the payload properly hydrated for the next state.

-A good pattern will the follow above until you reach an end state.
+A good pattern will follow the above until you reach an end state.
 In this sample app, you would see an end state with a Step output payload like this:

 ```json
 {